-Prior to October 1, 2020, UGI Utilities was subject to three COAs with the PADEP to address the remediation of specified former MGP sites in Pennsylvania and, in the case of one COA, the plugging of specified natural gas wells.
-Effective October 1, 2020, the COAs were consolidated into one agreement that supersedes the existing agreements, and which is scheduled to terminate at the end of 2031.
-In accordance with the consolidated COA, UGI Utilities is required to either obtain a certain number of points per calendar year based on defined eligible environmental investigatory and/or remedial activities at the MGPs, or make expenditures for such activities in an amount equal to an annual environmental minimum expenditure threshold.
-The annual minimum expenditure required under the consolidated COA is \$5.
-The consolidated COA permits the transfer of the specified wells, with related costs counted towards the annual minimum expenditure.
-At December 31, 2020, September 30, 2020 and December 31, 2019, our aggregate estimated accrued liabilities for environmental investigation and remediation costs related to the current COA and the predecessor agreements totaled \$49, \$53, and \$50, respectively.
+UGI Utilities is subject to a COA with the PADEP to address the remediation of specified former MGP sites in Pennsylvania which is scheduled to terminate at the end of 2031.
+In accordance with the COA, UGI Utilities is required to either obtain a certain number of points per calendar year based on defined eligible environmental investigatory and/or remedial activities at the MGPs, or make expenditures for such activities in an amount equal to an annual environmental minimum expenditure threshold.
+The annual minimum expenditure threshold of the COA is \$5.
+The COA permits the transfer of the specified wells, with related costs counted towards the annual minimum expenditure.
+At December 31, 2021, September 30, 2021 and December 31, 2020, our aggregate estimated accrued liabilities for environmental investigation and remediation costs related to the current COA and the predecessor agreements totaled \$50, \$50 and \$49, respectively.